paulremo/NRPMHandbook/02_NRPMHandbook/system/handbook/reliability_prediction/systematic_failure_modelling.md

 ## Systematic failures in reliability prediction

-According to the classification provided in [Chapter 4 (Part I)](), systematic failures are failures for which the root cause is known and has been identified as a design, manufacturing or operations error.
+According to the classification provided in {numref}`methods`, systematic failures are failures for which the root cause is known and has been identified as a design, manufacturing or operations error.
 The fact that the root cause is known (at least a posteriori) and can be eliminated is the main difference between systematic and random failures.
 First priority should thus clearly be to avoid systematic failures rather than modelling their occurrence.
 However, it is also clear that even though a specific root cause may be eliminated by adapting the design or the process in which the error occurred, experience shows that other root causes will lead to new systematic failures.
 It is thus possible -- and can be meaningful, depending on the intended use of the prediction -- to derive a statistical model for systematic failures in the same way as for random failures.

 Another major difference to random failures is that systematic {term}`failure root cause <Failure root cause>`s may be introduced at any level of assembly, from part to system.
 In fact, considering the high quality of parts used in space and the complexity and uniqueness of the assembled systems, one may even assume that the occurrence of part related systematic failures is negligible compared to non-part related failures with root causes introduced at higher levels of assembly.